xplorebits-training/node-products-task2/README.md

 This program is a CLI apllication that manages List of students.
 It allows the user to display,add,edit,delete,filter,search the list of students by using command line interface.

-Now run the command " node index.js command ",where index.js is the file name and where command is one of the  available command, thay are:
+Now run the command " node index.js command ",where index.js is the file name and where 'command' is one of the  available command, thay are:

 * list : Display the list of students.
 * add  : Allows you  to add the new student to the list.